IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 Before running the Dataverse installation script, you must install and configure the following software.

-After following all the steps below, you can proceed to the :doc:`installation-main` section.
+After following all the steps in this document, you can proceed to the :doc:`installation-main` section.

 You **may** find it helpful to look at how the configuration is done automatically by various tools such as Vagrant, Puppet, or Ansible.
 See the :doc:`prep` section for pointers on diving into these scripts.